Robert Giguère: Marriage

 "the 2nd of July, 1652 after publication of the banns on the 23rd, the 24th and the 30th of the month of June, and having found no lawful impediment, I, Joseph Poncet, having interrogated Robert Giguère, son of Jean Giguère and Michelle Jornel of the parish of Tourouvre, in Perche, and Aymée Miville, daughter of Pierre Miville and Charlotte Mongis, of the parish of Kébec, and having obtained their mutual consent, did solemnly marry them in the presence of Mr. de Lauson, governor, and Mr. de Hautville, and others."

 He was 36, and she was 17.
-At that time in our history, men seldom married before the age of 30; women were typically under 20.
+At that time, men seldom married before the age of 30; women were typically under 20.
 Aymee was the daughter of Pierre Miville dit Le Suisse ("The Swiss").
 He was a mercenary soldier who had served in the Swiss Guards of Cardinal Richelieu.
-The marriage was performed by Father Joseph Poncet, and notably the ceremony was attended by Jean de Lauzon, the Governor of New France.
+The marriage was performed by Father Joseph Poncet, and notably the ceremony was attended by Jean de Lauzon, the governor of New France.
 This was indeed a great honour and an indication of the respect commanded either by Robert Giguère himself, or by his father in law, Pierre Miville.

-In 1660, Jean-Baptiste, their fifth child was born.
+In 1660, Jean-Baptiste, their fifth child, was born.
 That same year, both Robert and Aymée were confirmed at Chateau Richer by Msgr.
-François de Laval who would be named the first bishop of Quebec, in 1674.
-Some have said that Jean-Baptiste was a scout in the party of men who walked from Montreal to Schenectady in February 1690, New York and burned the town down in retaliation for the Lachine massacre which occurred in 1689.
+François de Laval, who would be named the first bishop of Quebec, in 1674.
+Some have said that Jean-Baptiste was a scout in the party of men who walked from Montreal to Schenectady in February 1690, New York and burned the town in retaliation for the Lachine massacre which occurred in 1689.

 Death and legacy

-Indications are that Robert Giguère was a well-respected member of the community: he had donated some land for the Basilica in Sainte-Anne-de-Beaupré, Quebec and diligently functioned as head vestryman for some time.
+Indications are that Giguère was a well-respected member of the community: he had donated 5 arpents of land (approximately 4.22 acres) for the Basilica in Sainte-Anne-de-Beaupré, Quebec and diligently functioned as head vestryman for some time.
 He is regarded as a founder of Sainte-Anne-de-Beaupré, Quebec.

-No death certificate was recorded for Robert Giguère, or perhaps it was lost.
-However, most historians agree that he died in August 1709, at the age of 93 years and 5 months.
-His wife, Aymée Miville followed him in death three years later, on December 10, 1712.
+No death certificate was recorded for Giguère, or perhaps it was lost.
+Most historians agree that he died in August 1709, at the age of 93 years and 5 months.
+His wife, Aymée Miville, followed him in death three years later, on December 10, 1712.

 Robert and Aymée had 13 children, seven girls and six boys: